CSA-DanielVillamizar/Quorum.net/README.md

 -->

+The minimum number of members of an assembly or society that must be present at any of its meetings to make the proceedings of that meeting valid.
+There were just about enough people present to form a quorum.

 [SimpleVote](http://simplevote.tk) is an open-source, self-hostable, **live-updating** voting/polling platform, for both live meetings, or extended polls.

 Polls can be dynamic, meaning users can(*if allowed*) contribute options and questions themselves.